oinume/tomahawk/docs/en/tomahawk.rst

 .. include:: _tomahawk_description.rst

+ssh
+^^^
+tomahawk executes a command via `ssh'.
+You can specify options for ssh with -o/--ssh-options and can configure ssh behavior with $HOME/.ssh/config.

 hosts file
 ^^^^^^^^^^
 -h option enables you to specify hosts, another option '-f', which is specifying hosts files.